-Therefore, we recommend that Kenai Hydro, in consultation with Alaska DFG and the Forest Service, modify the proposed Vegetation Management Plan to also include measures to: (1) monitor the success of revegetation efforts monthly between April and September during construction and annually thereafter for 5 years; (2) develop restoration success criteria, based on existing vegetation conditions; (3) develop data collection and analysis methods for monitoring that correspond with success criteria; (4) monitor restoration success and supplement plantings until success criteria are met for two consecutive growing seasons; (5) conduct pre-construction surveys for Forest Service sensitive plant species within areas of proposed disturbance and, if found, consult with the Forest Service to minimize effects on newly identified populations; (6) consult with the Forest Service prior to using pesticides or herbicides on NFS lands; and (7) prohibit pesticide and herbicide use on NFS lands within 500 feet of known locations of Forest Service special-status (including sensitive, threatened, endangered, or candidate species) or culturally significant plant populations.
+Therefore, we recommend that Kenai Hydro, in consultation with Alaska DFG and the Forest Service, modify the proposed Vegetation Management Plan to also include measures to: (1) locate equipment inspections and/or wash stations well outside of riparian/aquatic zones; (2) treat aquatic invasive plants if any are detected in project waters; (3) monitor the success of revegetation efforts monthly between April and September during construction and annually thereafter for 5 years; (4) develop restoration success criteria, based on existing vegetation conditions; (5) develop data collection and analysis methods for monitoring that correspond with success criteria; (6) monitor restoration success and supplement plantings until success criteria are met for two consecutive growing seasons; (7) conduct pre-construction surveys for Forest Service sensitive plant species within areas of proposed disturbance and, if found, consult with the Forest Service to minimize effects on newly identified populations; (8) obtain written approval from the Forest Service prior to using herbicides or pesticides on NFS lands.
 We estimate the revised plan would have a levelized annual cost of \$5,950, and the benefits to vegetation resources would be worth the cost.